 - Noise: There should be no noise heard from the site outside these hours:

-Particularly noisy operations (e.g. Pile Driving) may need more stringent controls.
+Particularly noisy operations (for example Pile Driving) may need more stringent controls.
 Pumps and generators should not be left running overnight if they can be heard outside the site.

 If noise problems occur, the Council and the neighbours can take legal action.
 If you think your work may cause a significant nuisance to the neighbours from noise or vibration, apply for “prior consent” from the Council who will allow a certain level of noise to occur.